Lixerus/RealTimeChat/README.md

 **Redis storage** is used for caching recent chat messages, storing users's logins, hashed passwords, and one-time tickets.

-**Loadbalancer nginx** is used for loadbalancing, static content delivery, and other reverse proxy capabilities.
+**Loadbalancer nginx** is used for load balancing incoming weboscket connections, static content delivery, and other reverse proxy capabilities.

 **Msg service** rpc calls *auth service* to authenticate new websocket connections.
 Receives, validates, and sends new text messages to connected clients.
 Broadcasts new messages to other *msg services*.

 **Messaging server** rabbitmq facilitates reliable communication between services.

 Fastapi for backend services and JavaScript for simple client frontend.